matthiassb/auth-key-db/README.md

-#LDAP
+#Auth Key Portal

 ### Background

-I was architecting and standing up some infrastructure in AWS for a client who required key based login for to the EC2 nodes without using a solution like EFS.
+I was architecting and standing up some infrastructure in AWS for a client who required key based login for their EC2 nodes without using a solution like EFS.
 Thus I wrote this simple portal code.

 ### Info